anvix9/anvix-c.github.io/_posts/2024-08-09-Rote-Learning-How-does-it-relate-with-human-and-machines.md

 </figure>
 <br/>
 <p style="text-align: justify;">
 However, I went a bit fast on talking about Rote learning without attempting to define learning.
 What is it to 'learn'?
 Stories have been said about learning.
-But let us keep it simple and say that learning is the process by which we get to 'understand' something.
+But let us keep it simple and say that learning is <mark>the process by which we get to 'understand'</mark> something.
 Now the next problem is to define 'understanding'.
 Understanding is a state in which we can explain to some degree of precision anything or a specific thing.
-For better support (ouf!)
-Nicolas Boileau said in his terms: What is well understood is clearly stated, and the words to say it come easily.
+For better support (ouf!) <strong>Nicolas Boileau</strong> said in his terms: <mark>What is well understood is clearly stated, and the words to say it come easily</mark>.
 </p>

 <br/>